Difference between color labeling reagent and chromatography reagent

 Color marking reagent definition and background

-A color marking reagent is a chemical reagent used as an indicator, usually based on the principle of color change, for the detection of specific substances or components.
-In the chemical industry, color labeling reagents are often used in quality control, product analysis, and experiments that require color changes to determine the reaction process.
+A color marking reagent is a chemical reagent applied as an indicator, usually based on the principle of color change, to the detection of specific substances or components.
+In the chemical sector, color labeling reagents are often applied in condition manage, product analysis, and experiments that require color changes to determine the interaction process.
+I've found that Chromatographic Reagent Definition and Background

-Color marking reagent application scenarios
+Color marking reagent consumption scenarios

 3. Color marking reagent and chromatography reagent preparation method